structix-cli/structix/docs/architectures/ddd-hexagonal.md

-# DDD with Hexagonal Architecture
+# Domain-Driven Design with Hexagonal Architecture

-The **DDD with Hexagonal Architecture** combines the domain-driven modeling of DDD with the structural separation of Hexagonal (Ports and Adapters) architecture.
+The **Domain-Driven Design with Hexagonal Architecture** combines the domain-driven modeling of DDD with the structural separation of Hexagonal (Ports and Adapters) architecture.

 This hybrid approach maintains a strong, clear domain layer while allowing flexible external communication through ports and adapters.